 (4) Subsection (1) does not apply if the representation is made exclusively to a body corporate.

+(4A) Subsection (1) does not apply if:

+(a) the representation is in a class of representations prescribed by the regulations; and

+(b) the conditions (if any) prescribed by the regulations in relation to representations in that class have been complied with.

+Note: If the representation is in a class prescribed for paragraph (a) of this subsection and subsection (1) is complied with in relation to the representation, there is no need to also comply with any conditions prescribed for paragraph (b) of this subsection.

 (5) For the purposes of subsection (1), the person is taken not to have specified a single price for the goods or services in a prominent way unless the single price is at least as prominent as the most prominent of the parts of the consideration for the supply.

 (6) Subsection (5) does not apply in relation to services to be supplied under a contract if: